 1. Reach out to the local tourism board.

 Most of the tourism boards offer discounts and incentives for folks visiting their towns.
 Many even have coupon books that offer 2 for 1 deals and other great bargains.
+It’s a wonderful way to stretch your road trip food dollars.
 Don’t stop at just picking up brochures and pamphlets be sure to ask them for their own local favorites.
 You’ll be surprised at some of the local food spots that only real locals eat at.
 Get the daily special or ask what they are known for and you’ll get an earful of recommendations.

 2. Go For A Top-Notch Breakfast.

 Sometimes you’re on the run early and grab a bite on the go.
+No need to sacrifice, stop for a road trip meal that always satisfies.
+Breakfast!
 Breakfast buffets at hotels can often be pricey for a lot of food you won’t eat.
-But when you can, it’s great to treat breakfast like a real meal.
+When you can, it’s great to treat breakfast like a real meal.
 There are some amazing places to get a delicious hearty breakfast that won’t dent your wallet.